bashrc2/miniircd/README.md

 To assign other operators who can help with moderation:

     /mode +o #channel [nickname]

+Other operators may use **-o** to relinquish operator status, but may not be deopped by other moderators.

 To only allow registered users:

     /mode +M #channel